 - Insurance (including property, medical malpractice, workers comp and other liability insurance).

-- Permits, Licenses, Taxes (local, state and federal)
+- Permits, Licenses, and of course taxes (local, state and federal)

 When you consider the costs from the doctors perspective, they do add up.
 These costs also illustrate how impractical (if not impossible) it would be for any practice to give every patient the cheap flat fee that is offered in the typical discount LASIK ads that you see everywhere.
 Again, be careful of any practice that promotes these types of advertisements as this is generally a means to get you in the door and committed to choosing to have vision correction surgery on the spot.
 Do not be surprised when you later find there are extra costs that are tacked onto the discount fee only after you have gone into the office for an initial consultation.

-Determine What Is Included in the LASIK Fee Specified by Your Doctor
+Always Determine What Is Included in the LASIK Fee Quoted by the LASIK Surgeon's Practice

 - Pre-Operative and Post-Operative Visits.
-These should always be included in the fee for some specified time.
+These should be included in the fee for some specified time.

-- Supplementary Technology to LASIK. (these typically involve additional license fees that are paid to the manufacturer)
+- Advanced Technologies to Enhance Your LASIK or PRK Procedure.
+These typically involve additional license fees that are paid to the manufacturer.

 Find Out If the Fee Includes Follow-Up LASIK Retreatments and Enhancements